-Implements screening, referral, and identification processes consistently within the LEA.
+Monitors the screening, referral, and identification processes for consistent implementation across the LEA.

-District Response: The AIG School Based Committee informs teachers of the referral process each spring during a staff meeting.
+The AIG School Based Committee informs teachers of the referral process each spring during a staff meeting.
 Additional one-on-one meetings are held for teachers who have more questions.
 All documents/forms/samples are provided to each teacher for any student who may qualify for services.
 Teachers are informed how to refer a student and the items that need to be completed when bringing a student to the committee.